baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 expval,asg_expval = OGSUQ.𝔼(ogsuqasg)
 ```

-loads the parameters `ogsuqparams`, initializes the model `ogsuqasg`, and, starts the sampling procedure.
+load the parameters `ogsuqparams`, initializes the model `ogsuqasg`, and, starts the sampling procedure.
 Finally the expected value is integrated.

 - Initializing the model `OGSUQ.init(ogsuqparams)` consists of two steps
 	1. Adding all local workers (in this case 50 local workers)
 	2. Initializing the adaptive sparse grid.

 - Starting the sampling procedure `OGSUQ.start!(ogsuqasg)` first creates 4 initial hierarchical levels levels and, subsequently, starts the adaptive refinement.
 	This first stage results in an so-called *surrogate model* of the physical domain defined by the boundaries of the stochastic parameters

 ```@raw html